AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 >[!WARNING]
 >
 > Do not use the same attribute for the audience status across multiple audiences within a single execution.
-The request will be formed incorrectly with the **[!UICONTROL Mapping ID]** attribute value and audience status from each audience being included and execution will result in an Error.
+When Platform creates the request it includes the **[!UICONTROL Mapping ID]** attribute value and status for each selected audience.
+Because the same attribute is mapped more than once across the selected audiences, the request also includes duplicate occurrences of the same attribute for each record.
+This will cause the execution to result in an error.

 The attribute field names are used for the [!DNL (API) Salesforce Marketing Cloud] target field during the **[!UICONTROL Mapping]** step.
 You can define the field character with a maximum of 4000 characters, according to your business requirement.
 See the [!DNL Salesforce Marketing Cloud] [Data Extensions Data Types](https://help.salesforce.com/s/articleView?id=sf.mc_es_data_extension_data_types.htm&type=5) documentation page for additional information on attribute types.